hackclub/solder/src/pages/advanced-tutorial.md

 After that's done, press B to fill your zone, and voila!
 Your ground pour is done, and you won't need to route your ground.

 Just one last thing: Press Control+Shift+X and place some vias all around your ground pour to conntect both sides of your board.

+## A keychain hole

+If you want to add a keychain hole to the PCB, press control+shift+x to place a via, then press E and enter 5 for via hole, and 5.5 for via diameter!
+Now you have a plated hole :D